MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-optioncaptionml-property.md

 2. An OptionCaptionML property is added to the database field containing DAN = 'valg1,valg2,valg3', ENG = 'choice1,choice2,choice3'.

      **Result** If a user selects DAN as the language, valg1, valg2, valg3 will be the available choices on the page.
 If a user selects ENG, choice1, choice2, choice3 will be available.
-For more information about what happens when the selected language is not available, see [Multilanguage Development](/dynamics-nav/multilanguage-development).
+For more information about what happens when the selected language is not available, see [Working with Translation Files](../devenv-work-with-translation-files.md).

 3. An OptionCaptionML property is added to the text box containing DAN = 'valg nummer 1,valg nummer 2,valg nummer 3'.